quantnetwork/blockchain-developer-exercises-foundations/Exercise2.md

 ```

 You will see in the example script that we are using the `"/autoexecution/search/block/${blockNumber}"` Overledger URL to search for a block with the given blockNumber.

+The logic of this script is similar to the previous one.
+I.e. the script searches for the latest block first to find the current block number, and then finds the blockNumber of the latest block's parent and uses that blockNumber to search.

 #### Challenges